 Written by

-This post is such a complete and easy-to-operate tutorial that can help you boot your Mac from a USB successfully.
-With it, you can start up your MacBook Pro, MacBook Air, Mac mini, or so from a USB drive in only three steps.
+If you are seeking a complete tutorial on successfully booting your Mac from a USB, just follow our guide.
+Then you'll start up your MacBook Pro, MacBook Air, Mac mini, etc., from a USB drive in only three steps.

 How to boot a Mac from a USB:

-Here's a tutorial to guide you to create a bootable USB installer and boot your MacBook from it.
+Here's a tutorial to guide you in creating a bootable installer and booting your MacBook from the external drive.
 Follow this video now and boot your Mac from a USB easily!

 Preparations to make a bootable USB for Mac